sdevasthali-McK/PAM_gitleaks/README.md

       7. Type ```:wq!``` and hit enter
 4. How do I check if Github is installed on my machine?

-    In your Mac termincal -
+    In your Mac terminal -
         ```git --version```
         You should see a response similar to `git version 2.32.1 (Apple Git-133)`
+5. I am missing a .gitconfig file.
+How do I create it?
+    In your mac terminal -
+        ```git config --global user.email "<email>@mckinsey.com"```

 What is next?
 - Add command explanation for various parameters of Gitleaks